Skip to content

 Sector defense system

-SectorDefense lets a player claim and protect a sector by deploying drones, mines, or NPC defenders.
+SectorDefense lets a player defend a sector — a presence mechanic, not territorial ownership — by deploying drones, mines, or NPC defenders.
+Sector defense is presence-only; territorial control at the region level lives in ../gameplay/regional-governance.md.

 Drone deployment